The Graph Price Tops $0.12 on Major Exchanges (GRT)

 The Graph Profile

 The Graph’s genesis date was March 1st, 2018.
-The Graph’s total supply is 10,659,601,947 tokens and its circulating supply is 8,987,868,251 tokens.
-The Graph’s official message board is thegraph.com/blog.
-The Graph’s official Twitter account is @graphprotocol and its Facebook page is accessible here.
+The Graph’s total supply is 10,663,748,395 tokens and its circulating supply is 8,992,014,699 tokens.
 The official website for The Graph is thegraph.com.
 The Reddit community for The Graph is https://reddit.com/r/thegraph and the currency’s Github account can be viewed here.
+The official message board for The Graph is thegraph.com/blog.
+The Graph’s official Twitter account is @graphprotocol and its Facebook page is accessible here.

-It is usually not currently possible to buy alternative cryptocurrencies such as The Graph directly using U.S. dollars.
-Investors seeking to trade The Graph should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy The Graph using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as The Graph directly using US dollars.
+Investors seeking to trade The Graph should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy The Graph using one of the exchanges listed above.

 Receive News & Updates for The Graph Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for The Graph and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.